 Even with comprehensive security measures, as time goes on, your website could be susceptible to hackers and new security threats that didn’t exist when your site was launched.
 This is the nature of the beast.
-In order to protect your website, you should update your WordPress, theme and plug-in files at least twice a year.
+In order to protect your website, you should update your WordPress, theme and plug-in files at least quarterly, preferably monthly.
 Before updating anything, read our article about doing WordPress updates yourself.

 5. Drive Traffic

 Promote your website as often as possible on your social media channels.
 For example, instead of posting a video on Facebook, post the video in your blog and then post a link to that article on Facebook.
 You want as much traffic on your website as possible.
 Make sure to have your website URL on all your print marketing materials, and encourage customers, potential clients, friends and family to check out your website.

 If you have a Gmail address, you should be able to access the Google Analytics account that was set up for your website during your training.
 Check your analytics at least every couple of months to see how much traffic you are driving to your site and how people are finding your content.
 You can see where your traffic is coming from, what your most popular content is and so much more.
 You’ll find this data fascinating and addicting to look at.
 The goal of your analytics is to find actionable changes you can make to improve your site.

 7. Stay in the Loop

 At Bizzy Bizzy, we are committed to staying up to date on all the latest website trends, search engine optimization techniques, WordPress news and industry best practices.
 Read our newsletter, follow our blog and connect with us on social media to be kept up to speed with all the important information you need to know about your website.